 Step 9: Take your food home and transfer it to storage containers (if needed)

-I like to move my bulk goods into jars and other air-tight containers once I’m are home.
+I like to move my bulk goods into jars and other air-tight containers once I’m at home.
 I do try to take a picture first – if you want to capture the moment, do that first!
 I love those flat-lay grocery pics of a week in food.

 But then I put stuff away.
 Things like chips, oats, and pasta keep better in a jar or tupperware, so I’ll take them out of the bag and put them into a different container at home.
 I usually keep my veggies in their bags and put them straight into the fridge.
 I usually take the fruit out of bags and set them on the countertop.
 Potatoes, onions, and garlic too – just into a bowl on the countertop.
 This takes about 10 minutes, but it’s a nice chance to tidy up the cupboards a little and feel stocked up for the week ahead.